-- Coordinating and mediating media outreach as a means for maintaining the image of BAAL - Updating the media with newsworthy events and activities related to the association (and specific members of it) - Directing external bodies to specific subject specialists when requested.
+- Coordinating and mediating media outreach as a means for maintaining the image of - Keeping BAAL members informed of BAAL related events and funding opportunities. - Updating the media with newsworthy events and activities related to the association (and specific members of it) - Directing external bodies to specific subject specialists when requested.